NicolasPoncelet/multi_map/README.md

 - [ ] Add a conda env YAML file.
 - [ ] Add a script to handle input file.
 - [ ] Add metrics on References and on FASTQ files.
-- [ ] Add optionnal rule for trimming FASTQ files.
+- [ ] Add optional rule for trimming FASTQ files.
+- [ ] Add an optional step for tidying input files.

 ## Authors :envelope: